JunioAlexandre/VisualG/README.md

 # VisualG
 Initializing from base

-Starting in this new world
+Starting in this new world,
+taking the first steps.